 - CRM / Email – Mailchimp is a great email marketing tool.

 - Social media – You can consider Google AdWords, Facebook Ads manager, Linkedin ads, and Twitter ads for social media marketing.

-- Design – Upwork and Freelancer make for great design tools.
+- Design – Upwork and Freelancer make for great design tools and definitely worth it.

 39. Hamna Amjad is a Community Manager at Ridester

 - Hubspot is one of the best startup marketing tools.
 It integrates all the marketing basics required by a startup in one platform and provides you everything to build relationships with your customers.

 - You can start using this tool for free and upgrade later as you grow.

 - Using HubSpot’s SEO and content strategy tools, you can grow your traffic, convert leads, prove ROI and never miss an optimization opportunity.

 - HubSpot CRM helps you gain deeper insights into every customer and lead; to organize, track, and nurture them.